ALEKS Learning Module

 After the first assessment, ALEKS creates an individualized Learning Module, targeted at perceived gaps in knowledge.
 All students are strongly encouraged to spend several hours using the ALEKS Prep and Learning Module before retaking ALEKS the assessment.

 After your first assessment, an individualized Learning Module—targeted on your knowledge and gaps in knowledge discovered during the first assessment—is available to help you review or learn material, and, hopefully, improve placement and eventual course outcomes.
-You are strongly encouraged to spend several hours using the ALEKS Prep and Learning Module.
+You are strongly encouraged to spend thirty to forty-five uninterrupted minutes two or three times a day for several days using the ALEKS Prep and Learning Module.
 Even if you have achieved placement in your desired course, time spent in ALEKS will better prepare you for your upcoming course and ultimately lead to better grades.

 The Learning Module must be accessed within six (6) months of completing the initial ALEKS assessment in order to be activated; otherwise it will not be available at all.
 Once it is accessed, the Learning Module is available for six (6) months.